-This section contains a list of available pipe sizes in the CFD module.
-If there are certain pipe sizes a designer does not wish to use in a design, he or she can deselect them.
-The optimization algorithms in the CFD module will only use the selected pipe sizes for designing systems.
+This section contains a list of available pipe sizes and pipe types in the CFD module.
+If there are certain pipe sizes or pipe size/pipe type combinations a designer does not wish to use in a design, he or she can deselect them.
+The optimization algorithms in the CFD module will only use the selected pipe sizes and pipe size/pipe type combinations for designing systems.

-By selecting pipe sizes of interest and deselecting (for example) pipe sizes that are unavailable in a particular designer's region or market, the designer helps ensures that the system designed by the CFD module actually can be built by a construction team using readily available pipes.
+By selecting pipe sizes and pipe size/pipe type combos of interest and deselecting (for example) pipe sizes that are unavailable in a particular designer's region or market, the designer helps ensures that a) the system designed by the CFD module actually can be built by a construction team using readily available pipes and b) the system headering is appropriately optimized.